opencomputeproject/SAI/doc/SAI-Packet-Action-Group.md

     /**
      * @brief The object to be monitored for this member.
      *
-     * If the monitored object for the member fails, the switching entity
+     * If the monitored object for the member fails, i.e. when port/lag cannot
+     * forward traffic in the data plane, the switching entity
      * marks the failover status of the member as
      * SAI_PACKET_ACTION_GROUP_MEMBER_STATUS_INACTIVE and does
      * not use it to forward traffic.
 If a next member exists (if any) whose monitored